Twisol/mud-proxy-protocol/proxy-auth.md

 * EXPIRED
     * If the timestamp is too old, the server MAY send back a message like so:
       `IAC SB PROXY Disconnect {"reason": "EXPIRED"} IAC SE`
-* KEYNOTFOUND
+* UNAUTHORIZED
-    * If the public key could not be located:
+    * If the public key could not be located or is revoked:
-      `IAC SB PROXY Disconnect {"reason": "KEYNOTFOUND"} IAC SE`
-* REVOKED
-    * If the public key is valid, but the server decided to ban the proxy
-      access: `IAC SB PROXY Disconnect {"reason": "REVOKED"} IAC SE`
+      `IAC SB PROXY Disconnect {"reason": "UNAUTHORIZED"} IAC SE`
 * TOOMANY
     * If the server has a connection limit for the proxy, the server MAY send this back: `IAC SB PROXY Disconnect {"reason": "TOOMANY"} IAC SE`